 This means that you will need to visit a visa centre in person to scan your fingerprints.
 These visa centres are located in London, Manchester and Edinburgh.

-TCBC can arrange for a Visa Officer to come to your school to process your biometric data.
+Our visa partners can arrange for a Visa Officer to come to your school to process your biometric data, removing the need for you to travel to a visa centre in person.
 This service is particularly useful for those schools not located near London, Manchester or Edinburgh.

 There is a cost, but when you weigh this up against having to travel to one of these cities and missing a day of school, it's usually worth it.

 The Russian visa application is 5-6 pages long for students and up to 8 pages long for adults.